ibm-cloud-docs/containers/cs_users.md

 For example, a user with the namespace-scoped `admin` cluster role cannot use the `kubectl top pods` command to view pod metrics for all the pods in the namespace.
 You might aggregate a cluster role so that users in the `admin` cluster role are authorized to run the `top pods` command.
 For more information, [see the Kubernetes docs](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles){: external}.

-**What are some common operations that I might want to extend permissions for a default cluster role?**<br>
+**What are some common operations that I might want to extend permissions for a default cluster role?**

 Review [the operations that each default RBAC cluster role permits](/docs/containers?topic=containers-access_reference#rbac_ref) to get a good idea of what your users can do, and then compare the permitted operations to what you want them to be able to do.

 If your users in the same cluster role encounter errors similar to the following for the same type of operation, you might want to extend the cluster role to include this operation.